takahirox/tiny-web-metaverse/docs/development/getting_started.md

 $ mix phx.server
 ```

-## Application file and directory structure
+## Application files and directory structure

 The following directory structure and configuration files are assumed for creating
 an application.
 We assume that you will use [webpack](https://webpack.js.org/) as